WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 ## Attributes

 All attributes have source role and source player value.
+Attribute abilities are executed by the attribute source player.

 All attributes can be refered to by `<AttributeType>:<SourceRole>` or `<AttributeType>:<SourcePlayer>`.
 Examples: